 Students applying to the school for entry into Year 12 must meet both of the following academic criteria to qualify for admission:

-(b) Students must also have GCSE English and Mathematics at a minimum of a new grade 5.
+(b) Applicants must also have GCSE Mathematics and at least one English GCSE at a minimum of grade 5.

-In addition to the above requirements students wishing to be accepted on to a particular subject programme must achieve the requirements set down for that particular course in the Curriculum Section of the Sixth Form Prospectus.
+In addition to the above requirements, applicants wishing to be accepted on to a particular subject programme must achieve the requirements set down for that particular course in the Curriculum Section of the Sixth Form Prospectus.

-In the event of more than 50 external students applying for admission to the school in Year 12 we will give priority to:
+Following the admission of internal students transferring from Year 11, all remaining places will be allocated to applicants who have met the entry requirements above.
+In the event of more than 50 external applicants applying for admission to the school in Year 12 we will give priority to:

-(b) External applicants who are likely to achieve the highest academic grades (ranked on predicted grades from their own school–GCSEs already certificated will be counted).
-Where learners have achieved better result than the predicted grades they will be considered based on the grades achieved and ranked accordingly for any places that become available as a result of other learners failing to meet the required entry levels.
+(c) Qualifying applicants who are likely to achieve the highest academic grades (ranked on predicted grades from their own school – GCSEs already certificated will be counted).
+Where applicants have achieved better results than the predicted grades they will be considered based on the grades achieved and ranked accordingly for any places that become available as a result of other applicants failing to meet the required entry levels.

-Tiebreaker: students whose homes are nearest to the School measured in straight line using Ordnance Survey address point data.
-Distances are measured from a defined point within the student’s home to a defined point within the school as specified by Ordnance Survey.
+Tiebreaker: applicants whose homes are nearest to the School measured in straight line using the National Land and Property Gazetteer (NLPG) address point.
+Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by NLPG.

-Parents have a statutory right of appeal, should an application for a place be refused, by writing to The Clerk to the Governors, care of the school.
+Parents or students have a statutory right of appeal, should an application for a place be refused, by writing to the Clerk to the Governors, care of the School